 A vortex is described ‘as a region in a fluid in which the flow is rotating around an axis line, which may be straight or curved.’

 UK water feature company, Tills, have designed a professionally crafted vortex fountain.
-It looks awesome, but it will set you back a hefty £1899.00 Plus VAT (in the UK), which is about $2500 (for our US readers)!
+It looks awesome (see the video below), but it will set you back a hefty £1899.00 Plus VAT (in the UK), which is about $2500 (for our US readers)!

 The basic principle is fairly simple, though.
 Water is pumped into the cylinder, from the catchment area at the bottom, at a tangent—swirling the water into a vortex.
 The key point is that the water is pumped in faster than it eddies out—creating a stable vortex.
 Interestingly, if you disturb the vortex (as seen in the above video), water drains out faster, and the pump needs to catch up before the vortex is reestablished.

 So, by using these mechanics, you can build your own pet vortex with cheaper materials and a small water pump.
-That’s exactly what meteorologist, Marshall McPeek, has done—posting the results on his facebook page.
+That’s exactly what meteorologist, Marshall McPeek, has done—posting the results on his Facebook page (video below).

 YouTuber, altech6983, has done the same—using an acrylic jar, from Walmart, and a fountain pump, from Amazon.

 We’ve adapted their instructions for anyone looking for a little DIY adventure.

 Materials and Tools: